Understanding Commercial Real Estate (CRE) Appraisals

 - Comparing with similar properties to ascertain a fair market value

 When appraising, buyers are validating their investment, sellers are substantiating their price, and lenders are ensuring the property serves as adequate collateral.
-The value reported by the appraiser significantly sways the decision-making of each party.
+The value reported by the appraiser significantly sways the decision making of each party.
+Investors using alternative ownership structures, such as tenancy in common, should also consider how shared ownership may influence income stability and risk distribution in the appraisal process.

 How Appraisals Affect Obtaining Commercial Real Estate Loans